wojtekmaj/react-pdf/README.md

 ## Thank you

-This project wouldn't be possible without awesome work of Niklas Närhinen <niklas@narhinen.net> who created its initial version and without Mozilla, author of [pdf.js](http://mozilla.github.io/pdf.js).
+This project wouldn't be possible without the awesome work of Niklas Närhinen <niklas@narhinen.net> who created its original version and without Mozilla, author of [pdf.js](http://mozilla.github.io/pdf.js).
 Thank you!

 ### Sponsors